final-israel/vmn/README.md

 #### Configuration: extra_info
 Setting this to `true` will make `vmn` output lots of usefull data about the host on which `vmn` has stamped the version.
 This feature is not very popular and may be remove / altered in the future

-## Contributing

-If you want to contribute to `vmn` development:

-1. Make a fresh fork of the repository

-2. Test your work

-4. Pull Request

-This project is just a small side project that I've started, decided to share it.
-We'll see if it will ramp up.

-We will thank you for every contribution :)